js1019/PlanetaryModels/README.md

 Planetary Model Builder
 ================================================================
 This repository provides codes to build a planet model on a tetrahedal mesh as well as its reference gravity.
-Compressional and shear wave speed models are shown below.

 <img src="figs/PREM_vp.gif" width="425"/> <img src="figs/PREM_vs.gif" width="425"/>

+In the figures above, examples of compressional and shear wave speed models of our Earth are illustrated.

 How to make it work for you?
 ----------------------------------------------------------------